adamhaertter/ROR-SoulLinkEquipment/README.md

 ## Description

 This is a mod for the game Risk of Rain 2.
 It simply adds one Equipment-tier item to the game which allows you to swap your playable character when used.
-It features custom UI functionality, as well as configurable options support to replace the keybinds for the custom window.
+It features custom UI functionality, as well as configurable options support to tweak specifics and replace the keybinds for the custom window.
 The item is fully modelled and sprited.

 ## To-Do List
 - Hide the debug controls (P, F1)
 - Create the Thunderstore upload
-- Make bottled chaos configurable (once tested).
-    - Can attempt to test with bottled chaos by running through AI check if inventory contains bottled chaos
 - Add a chat message when the bond happens. (to indicate for Scavengers, too)
-- Potentially add item displays for other base game survivors
-    - Modded survivors are out of scope for this for me currently
 - Test screenshot / instant restart issue
 - Test with Fuel Cell, Bottled Chaos, Gesture.
 - Address inline TODOs